How can I adopt a child from foster care?

 How can I become a respite care provider?

 Respite care providers volunteer their time to supervise children in foster care so that foster parents can take a break.
 If you want to make a difference in the lives of children in your community and support foster parents, or if you are considering foster parenting and are not sure yet if you can make a long-term commitment, becoming a respite care provider might be the next step for you.
 Respite care providers receive support from social workers and are given a stipend to defray expenses of caring for the child while in respite care.
 Every state or county has its own procedures for respite care providers.
-To learn how you can be a respite care provider, click here.
+To learn how you can be a respite care provider in your state, click here.

 Am I too old to foster or adopt?